 1936 Olympics – Hitler impressed

-Even the Nazi dictator Adolph Hitler was impressed by Dhyan Chaand’s skills.
+Even the Nazi dictator Adolph Hitler, who was a prejudiced person and a supremacist, was impressed by Dhyan Chaand’s skills.
 In the 1936 Olympics held in Berlin, Dhyan Chaand led the Indian Hockey Team.
 In the first round of the final, Indians lead German 1-0.
 In the second round, the Indian team managed 6 consecutive goals.

 Dhyan Chaand displaying his magic during the Berlin Olympics